 This course provides a review and expansion of the essential skills of the Spanish language.
 Emphasis is placed on the study of authentic and representative literary and cultural texts.
-Upon projects both on paper and in the field.
+Upon completion, students should be able to communicate effectively, accurately, and creatively about the past, present, and future.

-212 Intermediate Spanish II
+212 Intermediate Spanish II 3